MediciHouse07/Learning_Records/micro_economic_mit.md

 - all advantage but only one comparative advantage
 - comparative advantage leads to specialized
 - to make one computer, give up less roses, opportunity cost, comparative advantage

+# Lecture 19

+2022/07/01:

+finished,

+0000<->1500

+- where comparative advantage come from
+- factor endowment, such as cheap labour
+- techonology, first mover
+- techonology policy becomes trade policy
+- import policy expand the total welfare
+- competing consumer from the world, competing producer from the world

+1500<->3000

+- trade policy
+- producer is source of job
+- quotas, limit of imports; tariffs, taxes levied on imports
+- C is goverment tariff
+- trade wars
+- NAFTA colinton
+- free trade in a regime in a certain territory

+3000<->End

+- don't compensate losers, socially riot creating comparative advantage damage environment
+- trade policy as a tool of foreign policy
+- what is the right response
+- blurr line